5 ways we can prove Earth is round, not flat

 Over the following centuries, knowledge of a globe-shaped Earth spread through the astronomers of Europe, India and the Arab world.

-However, the first direct proof that Earth was a spherical globe was in 1519, when the Magellan–Elanco expedition first circumnavigated the globe.
+However, the first direct proof that Earth was not flat but a spherical globe was in 1519, when the Magellan–Elanco expedition first circumnavigated the globe.

 Though unless you are both extremely wealthy and an expert sailor, you might have trouble replicating that one at home.